ABOUT THIS COURSE

-To provide the required skills and knowledge to become a competent security manager.
+To provide the required skills and knowledge to become a competent security manager and how to better protect clients.

 WHO SHOULD ATTEND

 This security management course is for those that wish to embark on a career as a security manager or those that want to increase their knowledge in security by enrolling with a quality assured training provider.